EverCrisp

-History

-EverCrisp
+Origins

-Mitch Lynd of Lynd Fruit Farms in Patakasla, Ohio developed MAIA-1 during 1998 and 1999.
-Lynd pollinated and collected the pioneer seeds, Honeycrisp and Fuji, in 1998, germinated the first seedlings in 1998-1999, and carried out much of the organisational work that enabled the seedlings to be disseminated to farmers for experimental cultivation and development.
-With the help of several apple-growers at Lynd's request, the MAIA-1 variety had the chance to grow and evolve in Midwestern soil.
-In 2007, the first tester seedlings began to fruit.
-The initial fruits were selected and evaluated through internal tastings.
-If successful, the fruit would advance to external tastings.
-In late-2008, David Doud of Countryline Orchards in Roann, Indiana produced an MAIA-1 apple from a test tree called MDD5-44.
-Referring to EverCrisp, Doud described MAIA-1 as the "apple with the 21st century crunch" and thought "it was better than any other apple he was growing" MAIA-1, soon to be trademarked as EverCrisp, was the first fruit variety released by the MAIA.
+Mitch Lynd of Lynd Fruit Farms in Pataskala, Ohio, developed MAIA-1 during the late 1990s.
+Lynd crossed the Honeycrisp and the Fuji by pollination and germinated the first seedlings.
+He then disseminated them to farmers for experimental cultivation and development.
+In 2007, the first test seedlings began to bear fruit.
+The initial fruits were selected and evaluated through internal tastings and if successful, external tastings.
+Results were highly positive.
+MAIA-1 was soon trademarked as EverCrisp.
+It is the first fruit variety released by the MAIA.

-After almost 20 years of development, EverCrisp became publicly available for purchase and consumption in late-October 2017.
-According to the EverCrisp Apple website, EverCrisp is available from orchards across the Midwest and Northeast, grocery stores such as Lunds & Byerlys and Heinen's Fine Foods, and markets such as Greenmarket Farmers Market in New York and Kissel Hill Fruit Farm & Market in Pennsylvania.
-As of October 2018, EverCrisp is grown in 350 orchards across 32 states.
-The MAIA estimates they have planted more than 600,000 EverCrisp trees across the United States since the apple's development.
+After almost 20 years of development, EverCrisp became publicly available for purchase late October 2017.
+It was initially available for sale only in the Midwest and the Northeast.
+But as of October 2018, EverCrisp is grown in 350 orchards across 32 states.
+The MAIA estimated by that time, they had planted more than 600,000 EverCrisp trees across the United States since the apple's initial development.

-EverCrisp is considered a "club apple" variety.
-This means that apple growers who want to breed, harvest, and sell EverCrisp are required to purchase a membership and license.
+EverCrisp is considered a "club apple" variety, meaning apple growers who want to propagate, harvest, and sell EverCrisp are required to purchase a membership and license.
 According to Good Fruit Grower magazine, EverCrisp growers need to purchase a US$100 per year membership, a royalty fee of $1 per tree, trademark and logo fees of 20 cents per tree for four to ten years, and 30 cents per tree for eleven to twenty years.
 Bill Dodd, the president of the MAIA, released a statement on the MAIA's website in 2014 assuring that "no one will be excluded" from buying into the EverCrisp club.
 "We're not going to limit who has access," Dodd said.